 From the camera, we get the raw data which is not quite manageable.
 This data is really large and almost impossible to stream over the internet.
 So, to convert it to a streamable format, we use an encoder.
 This step consists of 2 steps, compression and converting raw data to a new format.
 The encoder does a set of optimizations on the content to make it streamable over the internet.

 The raw video data might have some useless visual info.
 For example – while we are capturing the conference, the speaker is standing in front of a black curtain.
 So, we can eliminate the re-rendering of the black background in order to optimize it.
 So, the encoder’s job is to smartly remove the redundant visuals and only keep the parts that change frames to frames.
 It uses codecs like H.264, H.265, AV1, etc. So, it reduces the size of the data by removing duplicates and still frames.

 Sending the stream to end nodes

 Once the data has been segmented into small chunks, compressed, and encoded, it’s transferred to the media streaming server, such as Ant Media.
 It is responsible for creating multiple versions/types of data as per the client device’s need.

 To ensure a better experience across all devices, the server can transcode the data to a different codec.
 It can make different versions of the data with different bit rates.
 Also, it creates multiple versions of the data for different resolutions (1080p, 720p, etc).

 Processing on a global CDN or edge nodes

-To ensure low latency, and high-quality live stream delivery, we use the power of global CDNs.
+To ensure low-latency and high-quality live stream delivery, we use the power of global CDNs.
 Simple, CDN is a geographically distributed group of servers that caches and delivers the content on behalf of the origin server.
 It speeds up the delivery of the data by serving it from the server nearest to you.
 It reduces the load on the main server and drastically improves the latency.